-You received Form 1095-B because you or someone in your household was enrolled in Medical Assistance or MinnesotaCare during 2017.
+You received Form 1095-B because you or someone in your household was enrolled in Medical Assistance or MinnesotaCare during the tax year.
 The Minnesota Department of Human Resources sends Form 1095-B, not MNsure.
 For additional information about Form 1095-B, please visit the Department of Human Services' website.

 Form 1095-C, Employer-provided Health Insurance Offer and Coverage, is used by employers with 50 or more full-time employees to report required information about offers of health coverage and enrollment in health coverage for their employees.
 You receive Form 1095-C if your employer is an applicable large employer and subject to the employer shared responsibility provision in the Affordable Care Act.
 Form 1095-C includes information about health insurance coverage offered to you and your family members by the employer.
 More information is available on the IRS website.

 All households who were enrolled in a private health plan through MNsure, regardless of whether members of the household received financial assistance, will receive IRS Form 1095-A. Each member of a tax household who is on the same policy will be listed together on one form.
 MNsure will mail Form 1095-A to the policyholder's most recent residential address provided to us.